 Restricted Data Files: For data that was suppressed in the public-use dataset due to confidentiality concerns for respondents, a U.S. restricted-use database is also available.
 Restricted-use databases contain more detailed information, such as continuous age and earnings variables.
 To access the restricted-use data, the restricted-use license has to be applied for and obtained from NCES.
 More information on the process is available at: http://nces.ed.gov/pubsearch/licenses.asp

-Click here to view information on the PIAAC U.S. 2012/14 restricted data files page ›
+Click here to view information on the PIAAC U.S. Household 2012/14 restricted use data files ›

 Click here to view information on the PIAAC U.S. 2012 restricted data files page ›